Particular/docs.particular.net/Content/NServiceBus/how-do-i-handle-exceptions.md

 Monitoring and handling of failed messages with [ServicePulse](/servicepulse) provides access to full exception details (inclusing stacktrace, and throught ServiceInsight it also enables advanced debugging with  ull message context.
 It also provides a manual "retry" option (i.e. send the message for re-processing). for more details, see [Introduction to Failed Messages Monitoring in ServicePulse](/servicepulse/intro-failed-messages).

-If ServicePulse or ServiceInsight are mnot available in your environment, you can use of the  `ReturnToSourceQueue.exe` tool to send the relevant message back to its original queue so that it can be processed again.
+If ServicePulse or ServiceInsight are not available in your environment, you can use of the  `ReturnToSourceQueue.exe` tool to send the relevant message back to its original queue so that it can be processed again.
 The `ReturnToSourceQueue` tool is specific to MSMQ, and can be found in the [NServiceBus GitHub repository](https://github.com/Particular/NServiceBus).

 For more information on this process, [Transactions Message Processing](transactions-message-processing.md).